algolia/github-repositories-archiver/CONTRIBUTING.md

 ## Core concepts

-The `create-instantsearch-app` CLI is based on the module `createInstantSearchApp(path, options?, tasks?)`.
+The `github-repositories-archiver` CLI is inspired from the `algolia/create-instantsearch-app`.

 ### Folder structure

 ```
 ▸ src
-  ▸ api               The source code of the module `createInstantSearchApp()`
   ▸ cli               The source code of the CLI `create-instantsearch-app`
-  ▸ tasks             The tasks of the app generation lifecycle
+  ▸ tasks             The tasks of the archiving lifecycle
-  ▸ templates         The official templates supported
-  ▸ utils             The utility functions for the package
 ▸ scripts             The end-to-end tests and release scripts
   CHANGELOG.md
   CONTRIBUTING.md